We advise beginners first to play a few games to familiarize with how the game works.

 Maximum Disks Strategy

-New players to the game too often have the tendency to try to have the most discs at each stage of the game.
-To do this, they play at each move the move which turns the greatest number of discs possible.
+New players to the game too often tend to try to have the most discs at each stage of the game.
+To do this, they play at each move the move which turns the highest number of discs possible.

 The corners are special because corner discs can never be outflanked.
 Because of this, they can protect whole collections of discs from capture.

-Always avoid to place a disc next to a corner.
+Always avoid placing a disc next to a corner.
 Instead, make a plan to push your opponent to place a disc next to a corner.

 When you can own two adjacent corners, you will own the connecting side.
-When you can own 3 corners, you will own at least two sides.
+When you can own three corners, you will own at least two sides.

-The corners and the edge squares together add up to 28 squares which is almost halve of the total of squares.
+The corners and the edge squares together add up to 28 squares which means almost halved of the total of squares.

-If you have many good options to place a disc while your opponent have only a few poor ones, you are in control of the game.
+If you have many good options to place a disc while your opponent has only a few poor ones, you are in control of the game.

 Try always to minimize your opponents move options.
 Less importantly, maximize your own move options.